 Note: Lewis provides sanctuary at AFSC's New York City office for currently and formerly incarcerated individuals, and provides safe space for young people in AFSC's Liberation Summer camp program who have a parent or sibling in prison.
-In this piece he reflects on what those spaces have meant for participants and for him. – Christina
+In this piece he reflects on what those spaces have meant for participants and for him.
+You can find part one here. – Christina

 Often, you're only allowed to tell your story as a poster person and then you're pushed to the side while the academics and "experts" do the work.
 This space has provided a different approach: to engage every individual who has come with the opportunity, if they are inclined, to get involved.
 That's how you build a community of advocates.